 17 And the world is passing away, and the lust of it; but he who does the will of God abides forever.

-The believer who overcomes the world is the one who still maintains his focus, allegiance, loyalty, dedication or commitment to Jesus Christ and His cause in spite of the abounding distractions, temptations, tribulations or persecutions he faces or encounters in the world (Heb.
+The believer who overcomes the world is the one who still maintains his focus, allegiance, loyalty, dedication, or commitment to Jesus Christ and His cause despite the abounding distractions, temptations, tribulations, or persecutions he faces or encounters in the world (Heb.
 6:10-12).

 Overcoming the world connotes not allowing the pressures and cares of this world to dampen, suppress or quench your first love for Christ.

 In a nutshell, as Apostle Paul puts it, overcoming the world is to be dead or crucified to the world and the world to you.

 Paul writes, “But far be it from me to glory except in the cross of our Lord Jesus Christ, by which the world has been crucified to me, and I to the world.”
 (Gal.
 6:14 RSV).

 Through faith in Jesus Christ, who has overcome the world!

 It is impossible to overcome the world and its lusts without a confrontation or battle with the devil, the god or ruler of this world (2 Cor.
 4:4, Eph.
 2:2, John 12:31, 14:30).